TomasBoda/search-engine-web/README.md

 ### Searching
 After the preprocessing phase, the search engine is ready to process the search query and return relevant documents.
 When the user enter a search query and initiates the search, the following happens:
-1. generation of query document
+1. generation of the query document
 2. retrieval of relevant documents
 4. ranking the documents